-reasons) but does not address it, merely stating that UK findings are likely to beiginity ar. the report appears to accept the status quo - in terms of a historical absence of banks catering for those on low income for example - as opposed to challenging it and perhaps proposing alternatives?
+reasons) but does not address it, merely stating that UK findings are likely to be similar.
+Finally, the report appears to accept the status quo - in terms of a historical absence of banks catering for those on low income for example - as opposed to challenging it and perhaps proposing alternatives.